jidris-spec/TO-DO-APPLICATION/README.md

 # TO-DO-APP

 ## Description
-ToDo Application add, edit, and organise your tasks, simplify youryour day-to-day tasks.
+ToDo Application add, edit, and organise your tasks, simplify your day-to-day tasks.

 ### About
 To-do List.